kensho-technologies/graphql-compiler/README.rst

 and support cross SQL schema queries, (even for schemas in different databases).
 One can generate such queries with the compiler by including SQLAlchemy :code:`Table` objects from different schemas in the same :code:`SQLAlchemySchemaInfo`.
-The compiler uses the :code:`name` and :code:`schema` fields to unambiguously reference the underlying SQL
+The compiler uses the :code:`name` and :code:`schema` fields of the :code:`Table` to unambiguously reference the underlying SQL table.

-Be wary that tables in different databases/schemas might have the same name, so attempting to use just the table names as GraphQL object names might lead to name collisions.
-This is the reason why we've decided to give the user full freedom in specifying the GraphQL object names.

 End-To-End SQL Example
 ~~~~~~~~~~~~~~~~~~~~~~

 This section provides an end-to-end example including relevant GraphQL schema
-and SQLAlchemy engine preparation follows.
+and SQLAlchemy engine preparation.

 This is intended as a basic example of the setup steps for the SQL
 backend of the GraphQL compiler.
 It does not represent best practices